nrmnqdds/simplified-imaluum/README.md

 ## 🚧 **In Construction** 🚧
 > [!IMPORTANT]
 > This project is **not** associated with the official i-Ma'luum website!

-> [!CAUTION]
-> **Not stable yet**, if your data failed to fetched on laptop, try on your phone
->
-> If still not working, try do it other time, later at night or anything

 > [!NOTE]
 > Beta version available at https://imaluum-beta.nrmnqdds.com